joedski/bootstrap-theme-hive13/README.md

 Building
 --------

 Do the usual `npm install` and `bower install`, then on unixy systems run `npm run build`.
-On windowsy systems you have to enter the command yourself because lessc changes the path separator if you're on windows, and it expects that separator only on windows.
-Everywhere else it is an error to use the windows path separator.
+On Windows systems, the build command should work as `lessc` tries to differentiate between a lone `:` and a `:\\` with drive letter.

-That build command is this: `node node_modules/less/bin/lessc --include-path="node_modules/bootstrap/less;src" src/bootstrap-hive13.less dist/bootstrap-hive13.css`
+If simply running `npm run build` doesn't work, try this: `node node_modules/less/bin/lessc --source-map --include-path="node_modules/bootstrap/less;src" src/bootstrap-hive13.less dist/bootstrap-hive13.css`

 This is the same as running `npm run build` except that the `:` is now a `;`.
 Why?
 That's a very good question.